Date: February 10th

 I went back into my car and blasted the heat while I got finished trying to get my suit all the way on (a challenge in the driver’s seat… which now that I’m typing this, why the eff didn’t I sit in the passenger seat, smh).
 I wanted to get all suited up and have very little time between standing around with no pants in the ice-wind and being in the water.

 Margot went in first, slowly and loudly.
-Cindy went in fast and started her freestyle stroke seemingly before she was even fully emerged.
+Cindy went in fast and started her freestyle stroke seemingly before she was even fully submerged.
 I threw off my Dryrobe and followed Bryan in, quickly getting up to my waist before I could notice how much my feet stung.
 I started breast stroking pretty quickly, a stream of laughter and loud yips spewing forth.
 I maintain it’s helpful for breathing.

 The actual swimming part was ok, except in the fact that my hands turned into unfeeling ice paddles almost instantly.
 I thought maybe I could swim 5 minutes up and back and see how I felt.
 But when I looked at my watch at 3:30, it seemed both like I could feel nothing, and like I could feel everything, and everything was a thousand tiny knives.